canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

             .Verify(t => t.ProcessPayment(It.IsAny<Order>()));
 ```

-This `TypeBuilder` class comes handy to avoid creating builders manually for every service in our unit tests.
+This `TypeBuilder` class comes in handy to avoid creating builders manually for every service in our unit tests.

 Did you notice in our example that we didn't have to write fakes for all collaborators?
 We only did it for the `IStockService`.
 The `TypeBuilder` took care of the other fakes.

-## Auto-mocking with AutoFixture
+## 3. Auto-mocking with AutoFixture

 If you prefer a more battle-tested solution, let's replace our `TypeBuilder` with AutoFixture.